Analog ensemble forecasts of solar wind parameters: Quantification of the predictability and time-domain spectral performance: Methods and data

 The analysis and forecast method follows the Analog Ensemble (AnEn) technique proposed by \citeA{owens_probabilistic_2017} and \citeA{riley_forecasting_2017}, which is schematically illustrated in Fig. \ref{fig:AnEn_method}.
-Consider a quantity $Q$ with the aim of making a forecast of $Q$ into the future, from the current time, $\tR$, to some maximum forecast lead time, $\TF$.
-We begin by defining a ``reference pattern'' formed from the recent observations of $Q$, spanning a time window from $\tR - \TP$ to $\tR$, where $\TP$ is referred to as the ``pattern size''.
-The rest of the dataset, i.e. prior to $t_{R0} - \TP$ and after $\tR$, is used as a ``historical dataset'', from which analogs are drawn.
-Each data point in this historical dataset is associated with an interval of length $\TP$ and each of these intervals, or ``individual analogs'', is compared with the reference pattern.
-The metric used to make this comparison, or pattern-matching, is the mean square distance,
+Consider a quantity $Q$ with the aim of making a forecast of the progression of $Q$ into the future, from the current, or ``reference'', time, $\tR$, to some maximum forecast lead time or ``forecast size'', $\TF$.

+We begin by defining a ``reference pattern'' formed from the recent observations of $Q$, spanning a time window from $\tR - \TP$ to the reference time $\tR$, where $\TP$ is referred to as the ``pattern size''.
+The rest of the dataset, i.e. prior to $\tR - \TP$ and after $\tR$, is used as a ``historical dataset'', from which analogs are drawn with the following procedure of pattern-matching.
+Each data point $\tA$ in this historical dataset is associated with an interval of length $\TP$, from $\tA - \TP$ to $\tA$, and each of these intervals, or ``individual analogs'', is compared with the reference pattern.
+The metric used to quantify the similarity between the reference pattern and the individual analogs is the mean square distance,

+We also require that individual analogs and reference patterns contain less than $\valueFLT{10}\unit{\%}$ of missing values in the computation of the $\MSD$.
+Minimizing the $\MSD$ allows us to attribute a rank to every individual analog from the most to the least similar to the reference pattern.
+A set of the $\NA$ most similar time series is extracted and forms the ``ensemble analog'' of rank $\NA$.